Please ensure you’ve read and understood our registration policies:

 Join us for a 75 minute Restorative Yoga and Sound Bath experience in the park!
 We will stretch, hold space and welcome rest — a moment of stillness.
 The last 40 minutes of class will be accompanied by a meditative sound bath — allowing you to drop in deeper and fully relax.

 These yoga sessions are open to beginner and intermediate levels — modifications are always offered.

 We would like this yoga experience to be accessible to all participants, acknowledging the inequalities of pay, capitalist privilege, and financial stability as a determinant of access.
 We are thus offering pricing based on a sliding scale model — the accessibility scale is for individuals that have access needs, and the support scale is for individuals that are able to contribute at a higher level to support accessibility across all our programs.

 Participants will meet at the High Park Nature Centre's Forest School building at 375 Colborne Lodge Drive.

 Q: What do I need to bring?

-A: Please bring your own mat, water bottle, and a mask to each session.
-The Nature Centre has a limited number of mats to lend out.
+A: Please bring your own mat, water bottle, and a mask to Yoga in the Park.
+During COVID-19 we are not lending out mats for use.
+You may wish to have a mask with you should we need to move the practice indoors due to inclement weather.
 Anyone without a mask will be provided with one from the Nature Centre and will be required to wear it for the duration of the time spent inside the Nature Centre.
-Please also dress for the weather, as we will be going outdoors for a portion of each session.

 Q: Will we be outdoors the entire time?

-A: We will be practising yoga outdoors only when we have favourable weather conditions.
-In the event of poor weather conditions or inclement weather, we will move to the interior of the Nature Centre.
+A: Except in cases of rain and/or inclement weather we will be outdoors for the entire yoga practice.
+In the event of rain and/or inclement weather, we will move to the interior of the Nature Centre.
 It is beautiful and spacious, with large windows (that can be opened to let in fresh air) that overlook the forest.
 There is ample space to place mats more than 2 meters apart.
-We will be outdoors for the nature experience portion of each session.

 Q: Are there washrooms we can use?